Azure/terraform-azure-hubnetworking/README.md

   - `zones` - (Optional) A list of availability zones to use for the Azure Firewall.
 If not specified will be `null`.
   - `default_ip_configuration` - (Optional) An object with the following fields.
 If not specified the defaults below will be used:
     - `name` - (Optional) The name of the default IP configuration.
 If not specified will use `default`.
+    - `tags` - (Optional) A map of tags to apply to the public IP configuration.
     - `public_ip_config` - (Optional) An object with the following fields:
       - `name` - (Optional) The name of the public IP configuration.
 If not specified will use `pip-afw-{vnetname}`.
       - `zones` - (Optional) A list of availability zones to use for the public IP configuration.
 If not specified will be `null`.